Committed (2000 film): Critical response

 On Rotten Tomatoes, 43% of 46 surveyed critics gave the film a positive review; the average rating is 5.40/10.
 The site's consensus reads: "Critics say Committed is one of those films that shows promise – some sort of vision – of what the movie could have been.
 The key word is 'could'.
 As it is, the script is predictable, the story becomes tedious, and it's simply not funny.
 Heather Graham shows she can play a central character, but she's not enough to make Committed successful."
-On Metacritic it has a score of 44% based on reviews from 22 critics, indicating "mixed or average reviews".
+On Metacritic it has a score of 44% based on reviews from 22 critics, indicating "mixed or average" reviews.
 Metro Silicon Valley's reviewer, Richard von Busack, criticized the film's "tiresome daffiness" and said it "indulges in the worst intellectual habit of the '60s counterculture—it supports putting a principle ahead of common sense".
 In his review, A. O. Scott of The New York Times said the film has interesting ideas but fails to explore them.
 He also criticized the film's uncertain tone.

 Committed was nominated for the Golden Reel Award for Best Sound Editing.

+Home media

+Committed was released on VHS and DVD in 2000.
+In 2010, the film's producer Miramax was sold by Disney (their owners since 1993), with Qatari company beIN Media Group subsequently taking over the studio.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's film library, after buying a 49% stake in the studio from beIN.
+Paramount Home Entertainment reissued Committed on DVD on July 27, 2021, with Paramount also reissuing many other Miramax titles around this time.